kerolosragaie/movies_app/README.md

 <img src="assets/gifs/deep_link_movie_details.gif" />

-4. Now let's try again to open /movieDetailsScreen/33562 which is a move not found in data base (or if user tried to open any other screen not supported by the app) that what will be showen:
+4. Now let's try again to open /movieDetailsScreen/33562 which is a movie not found in data base (or if user tried to open any other screen not supported by the app) that what will be showen:

 <img src="assets/gifs/deep_link_unkown_movie.gif"/>